Fractious fractions teased from crude oil

-Crude oil is an unruly soup of tens of thousands of different organic compounds, and this diversity makes it difficult to pick out individual molecules from the crowd for analysis using standard tools like mass spectrometry.
+Crude oil is an unruly soup of tens of thousands of organic compounds, and this diversity makes it difficult to pick out individual molecules from the crowd for analysis using standard tools such as mass spectrometers.
 Despite the vast quantities of crude oil used globally each day, much remains unknown about its chemical composition, which can vary dramatically from one oil field to the next.

-So a method that separates crude oil into a dozen fractions, based on their chemical properties, now promises to help measure levels of molecules that could trigger corrosion in a pipeline, or pinpoint the most toxic compounds in an oil spill (Anal.
+A method that separates crude oil into a dozen fractions based on their chemical properties now promises more details about composition: It could help chemists measure low levels of molecules that corrode pipelines or pinpoint the most toxic compounds in an oil spill (Anal.
 Chem.
 2017, DOI: 10.1021/acs.analchem.6b04202).

-In contrast, the new method developed by Steven J. Rowland of the University of Plymouth and coworkers is particularly good at teasing apart polar compounds containing nitrogen, sulfur, or oxygen—often responsible for poisoning oil-processing catalysts—which conventional analytical methods struggle to identify.
+In contrast, the new method developed by Steven J. Rowland of the University of Plymouth and coworkers is particularly good at teasing apart a mixture of polar compounds containing nitrogen, sulfur, or oxygen—often responsible for poisoning oil-processing catalysts—which conventional analytical methods struggle to identify.

-After analyzing each fraction with techniques such as gas chromatography-mass spectrometry (GC-MS), the team identified dozens of specific compounds.
+After analyzing each fraction with techniques such as gas chromatography/mass spectrometry, the team identified dozens of specific compounds.
 Some of them, such as thioxanthones, were previously unknown in crude oil.
 The method achieves “a better separation between different classes of chemicals,” says Sonnich Meier of the Institute of Marine Research.
 “It’s the best I’ve seen.”

-Meier has been working with Rowland’s team for the past three years, and plans to use the technique to single out the compounds in crude oil that are toxic to fish embryos.
-Polyaromatic hydrocarbons account for about 60% of oil’s toxicity, says Meier, but the culprits responsible for the remainder of the effect are unknown.
-“There are thousands of compounds in oil that we just ignore, because we’re not good at analyzing them,” he says.
-These data will feed into a new risk assessment on the potential exploitation of oil reserves in the Lofoten region of northern Norway, currently a matter of fierce debate in the country.
+Meier has been working with Rowland’s team for the past three years and plans to use the technique to single out the compounds in crude oil that are toxic to fish embryos, which can be contaminated during an oil spill.

-Meanwhile, the oil industry increasingly wants to know the precise composition of a crude oil before investing billions in extracting and refining it.
-The world’s declining production of low-sulfur oil, known as sweet crude, means there is more reliance on crudes that contain higher proportions of heteroatoms and heavier compounds, requiring more refining and presenting new processing challenges, such as pipeline corrosion or blockages.
-The oil industry has expressed interest in the method, Rowland says.
+Meanwhile, the oil industry increasingly wants to know the precise composition of a crude oil before investing in extracting it.
+Declining production of low-sulfur, sweet crude, oil has the industry relying on heavier crudes requiring more refining and posing greater risks of pipeline corrosion or blockages.

 Join the conversation